pieroproietti/penguins-eggs/documents/development.md

 `distro.ts` it's a bit a kaos actually, I'm restructuring it, becouse with the inclusions of `alpine` and `fedora` it's larger than I like to have, but it work and `Primum vivere deinde philosophari` say the old latins.

+### incubation
+The same approach is for `/incubation/incubator.ts`, it take from /incubation/distros/` the varius differents code for every distro running.

+Incubation, is for calamares configuration, came from the idea of eggs and something to hatch eggs.

+### ovary.ts
+This is the main eggs class, it's long, and it's the central part of eggs.
+When we give: `eggs produce` we are calling ovary.

+### others classes
+Generally are more simpler.